aztennenbaum/singularity/README.md

 It uses python-opencv face detection.
 Specifically it uses opencv's pretrained Haar filter cascade for frontal face detection.
 When it detects a new face, it uses espeak to whine at you by randomly selecting from a hardcoded list of things to say.
-OpenCV has a bunch of different pretrained filter cascades for you to choose from

-There are a couple of tricks used to make it feel a little more convincing.
+There are a couple of tricks used to make it feel a little more convincing:

 1. It won't pick from the last three things that it said
 2. It keeps track of the number of faces in the last 7 frames, and uses the median of this as the number of faces that it sees (this helps keep it from  getting confused by spurious matches)

+OpenCV has a bunch of different pretrained filter cascades for you to choose from, if you want to play around.
+You can also train your own.

 If you are curious about how face detection works, you can read about it here: